 The Fenix 6 as a whole is quite durable and is able to withstand significant wear and tear without sustaining lots of scratches or marks.
 This adds to its value as a runner’s or outdoorsman’s watch; it can handle the elements just as well as you can.
 To achieve this durability, you’ll choose between steel or titanium when you purchase the watch.

 You can fit up to eight separate activity measurements around the edges of the watch face since the screen is larger than the last iteration of this series.
 The trademark Garmin transflective memory-in-pixel tech returns to illuminate the watch with external light sources.
 Basically, the watch doesn’t dip into its battery by using a powerful backlit screen.

 There is a good LED backlight for when the watch is in the dark, of course.
 It works well enough without sucking up too much battery life, so we think this is a great design choice.
 In addition, the MIP tech means that the watch is super easy to read even in direct sunlight.

 The Fenix 6 series of watches also use widgets to group your data into easy to read collections.
 For instance, you can see the weather, your heart rate, notifications, attract steps, and, if you have one of the higher variants of the watch, your music controls and calendar just by touching the button near the top of the screen.

-It’s also super easy to check how much battery you have left and control your power consumption with just a few taps on the screen.
+It’s also super easy to check how much battery you have left and control your power consumption with just a few taps.
 You’ll control everything with physical buttons rather than using a touchscreen, which improves the watch’s durability.
-Still, the screen is very responsive to each button press and there isn’t any notable lack.
+Still, the screen is very responsive to each button press and there isn’t any notable lack in response.

 The heart rate sensor has been upgraded from the last Garmin watch series.
 It can keep track of your heart rate even underwater without an additional strap.